 - So what does the Women's Center actually do?

 The Women’s Center is a vital hub of resources and opportunities on Grounds.
-We work every day at the intersection of social justice issues that affect our students, faculty and staff on Grounds, our neighbors and friends in Charlottesville, and women and men globally.
+We work every day at the intersection of social justice issues that affect people everywhere especially our students, faculty and staff on Grounds, our neighbors and friends in Charlottesville.

 When you are in need of extra support, we offer free and flexible counseling, as well as digital resources to help you address the problems you’re facing.
 We’re here, as well, for those who have a friend or loved one in need and are looking for guidance on how to best support them.
 We have the tools and expertise to help you feel empowered in your life, or in helping others.